JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 Others

-Candidates with Albinism, Down Syndrome, Autism, Dyslexia and Attention Deficit Hyperactivity Disorder (ADHD) are to indicate by clicking on the appropriate box so as to be identified and assigned to the JAMB Equal Opportunity Group (JEOG) for special attention.
+Candidates with Albinism, Down Syndrome, Autism, Dyslexia and Attention Deficit Hyperactivity Disorder (ADHD) are to indicate by clicking on the appropriate box to be identified and assigned to the JAMB Equal Opportunity Group (JEOG) for special attention.

 Biometric Challenge